 Barcelineta

-Barceloneta is a collection of picturesque narrow streets where there are countless seafood restaurants.
-This is one of the brightest attractions in Spain.
-The Old Town quarter is often called Little Barcelona.
-It is like a giant wedge entering the Mediterranean Sea.
+Barceloneta is a cluster of picturesque narrow streets, where countless seafood restaurants are located.
+This is one of the most striking sights of Spain.
+The Old Town quarter is often referred to as Little Barcelona.
+It's like a giant wedge entering the Mediterranean Sea.

 Barcelineta